FYSETC/FYSETC-SPIDER/README.md

 - ##### 1.
 Boot address no

 If you choose `No bootloader` bootloader offset in Klipper `make menuconfig`, then you can follow [Upload the firmware(DFU)](#jump) to upload the firmware to Spider board. **But you need to set the 'Start address' to 0x08000000**.
-So the sequence be

-1. Click the button to find the DFU port.
-2. Connect the DFU
-3. Choose the "klipper.bin" file.
-4. fill in the 'Start address' with 0x08000000
-5. Start Programming

 We have two pre-build firmwares for you `klipper-USB.bin`( [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper ) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper)) and `klipper-UART.bin`([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper)).
 But these pre-build firmware will be outdated as time pass.
 We will try to catch up with Klipper, but i recommend to build the firmware yourself.

 ![image-20210705151440643](images/menuconfig1.png)

 - ##### 2.
 Boot address 32k

 If you choose `32k` bootloader offset in Klipper `make menuconfig`.
-Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER` first, we recommend you to use this bootloader as we already change default bootloader offset from `64k` to `32k` since `2021/06/23`. **If you are not clear about it, you'd better flash the bootloader first.** The bootloader is in the folder named `bootloader` in this repo, please follow the README in bootloader folder([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader)).
+Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER` first(If you get your Spider board after `2021/06/23`, no worries, the bootloader is on the board when it leave the factory).
+The bootloader is in the folder named `bootloader` in this repo, please follow the README in bootloader folder([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader)).
 Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.
+Or you can use DFU([method1](#jump4) [method2](#jump)) to upload your firmware, remember to change flash address to `0x08008000` with these two methods.
 We provide pre-build firmwares named `klipper-32k-USB.bin` and `klipper-32k-UART.bin` for you [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper).

 ![image-20210705151337765](images/menuconfig2.png)

 - ##### 3.
 Boot address 64k

 If you choose `64k` bootloader offset in Klipper `make menuconfig`.
 Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER_10000` first.
 The bootloader is in the folder named `bootloader` in this repo, please follow the README in bootloader folder([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader)).
 Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.
+Or you can use DFU([method1](#jump4) [method2](#jump)) to upload your firmware, but remember to change flash address to `0x08010000` with these two methods.
 We provide pre-build firmwares named `klipper-64k-USB.bin` and `klipper-64k-UART.bin` for you [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper).

 ![image-20210705151951142](images/menuconfig3.png)